chennaaws22/onlinebookstore/README.md

 ## Features
 - Unitl Now these are the features done on the admin dashboard
 - ✅ Login to the admin dashboard.
-- ✅ Create, delete,update and list Users who manage the book store.
+- ✅ Create, delete, update and list Users who manage the book store.
-- ✅ Create, delete,update and list Categories.
+- ✅ Create, delete, update and list Categories.
-- ✅ Create and list Books.
+- ✅ Create, delete, update and list Books with it's book image displayed.

 ## Acknowledgements
 - This project was based on [this tutorial](https://bit.ly/3NFR3ZC).